Poison Ivy Control Of Michigan

 Don’t let poison ivy ruin your fun outside!

 Poison ivy is best treated when it’s in a vigorous state of growth.
 We start scheduling eradication services on May 1st and start removal and treatments on May 15th.
 Contact our professional removal service and enjoy your outdoor time without worry.
 We service the entire state of Michigan!

 We do not simply destroy all the vegetation in and around the area, we strategically remove only the poison ivy or other noxious plants.
 We respect your property and your landscape, and we will take great care to not harm your flowers or other vegetation.
 Our gallery of before and after pictures and plant identifications will better assist you in identifying the plant.
 They will show you typical areas poison ivy grows as well.

 Michigan’s Premier Poison Ivy Removal & Control Company

-Poison Ivy Control of Michigan is dedicated to giving you the very best in noxious plant control.
+Poison Ivy Control of Michigan, also known as Leafs of Three, is dedicated to giving you the very best in noxious plant control.
 Our service is second to none when it comes to taking a personal interest in your unique situation.

 - We offer a service that is unique and economical and is worth the effort.
 Call today and and set an appointment, you’ll be glad you did.